kubernetes/enhancements/keps/sig-node/20191205-container-streaming-requests.md

 There are 4 potential points for breakage in the rollout, which we'll consider separately:

-1. `ValidateProxyRedirects` to GA (rollout step 1.3) - If a user is overriding the feature to disable it, then this could break them.
-It is expected that beta features eventually transition to GA, so overriding beta features should be viewed as a temporary state.
-We have not heard of any issues with the beta.
-This would cause problems if the CRI streaming server was serving on a different interface or DNS name than the interface the apiserver was connecting to.
-2. `--redirect-container-streaming` cannot be set (rollout step 3.1) - This case is covered by [Dependence on apiserver redirects](#dependence-on-apiserver-redirects).
+1. `--redirect-container-streaming` cannot be set (rollout step 3.1) - This case is covered by [Dependence on apiserver redirects](#dependence-on-apiserver-redirects).
-3. `StreamingProxyRedirects` disabled or removed (rollout step 4.1 or 5.2) - This would only be the case if there was version skew of at least 2 versions from the apiserver to the nodes, and the old nodes were still using `--redirect-container-streaming`.
+2. `StreamingProxyRedirects` disabled or removed (rollout step 4.1 or 5.2) - This would only be the case if there was version skew of at least 2 versions from the apiserver to the nodes, and the old nodes were still using `--redirect-container-streaming`.
 At this point, the user should have had ample warning (3 versions), and would only be affected if nodes were lagging the apiserver version.
 The safe alternative rollout plan waits 2 versions between steps, which is the maximum version skew supported between apiserver & nodes, to eliminate this concern.
-4. Features / flags removed (rollout steps 3.2, 5.1 or 5.2) - The rollout plan conforms with the
+3. Features / flags removed (rollout steps 3.2, 5.1 or 5.2) - The rollout plan conforms with the
    [Kubernetes deprecation policy][] for feature gates & flags, which gives users several releases and warnings to upgrade their configuration.